The fluid therapy indication determines the fluid choice, the amount of liquid to be infused, and the infusion rate.

 - For neonates: the lowest dextrose concentrations (approximately 17 to 18%).

-Because the central venous catheter must remain in place for a long time, strict sterile technique must be used during insertion and maintenance.
+Because the central venous catheter must remain in place for a long time, the strict sterile technique must be used during insertion and maintenance.

 Complications are related to the central venous access line.